Akeilee/3223-Graphics-2/README.md

 <br />

 ### Acknowledgements
-The base code was provided by Newcastle University.
+The main framework was provided by Newcastle University.
 <br /><br />

 ### Keybinds